Fred Roberts (footballer, born 1905)

 Frederick Charles Roberts (1905–1988) was a Northern Irish footballer who played as a forward in the Irish Football League for Glentoran and Distillery.

-He was also capped once for Ireland.
+Club career

-Roberts is best known for his time at Glentoran, where during season 1930–31 he scored 96 goals in competitive matches, a record in British football.
+Roberts is best known for his time at Glentoran, where during season 1930–31 he scored 96 goals in competitive matches, a record in British football and club football worldwide.
 55 of these goals were scored in the league, whilst the other 41 came in the four domestic cup competitions.
+Roberts also has the joint world record for the most headed goals scored in a match, with five.
+He was the first played to achieve this feat, doing so in a 1932–33 Irish League match, against Ards, on 24 September 1932.
+(Note: The others were Dondinho in 1938, and Dušan Bajević in 1972.)

 He went on to score a total of 332 goals for The Glens, before being transferred to Distillery in 1933.

+International career

-He was selected to play for Ireland once, in a scoreless draw against Scotland in 1931.
+He was capped once for Ireland during the 0–0 draw against Scotland on 21 February 1931.